bugsnag/bugsnag-js/test/README.md

 Integration tests are written as [Cucumber](https://cucumber.io/) features, using the [cucumber.js](https://cucumber.io/docs/installation/javascript/) library.
 All features should be in the [`test/features`](features) directory.
 A [host application](fixtures/app) is packaged just once at the beginning of the test (using [electron-forge](https://www.electronforge.io/)) and includes the ability to change the Bugsnag configuration based on a file.

-Each test replicates the process of launching an app, triggering an error handling scenario using one or more click events, and terminating the app.
+Each test replicates the process of packaging `@bugsnag/electron`, installing it into an app, launching the app, triggering an error handling scenario using one or more click events, and terminating the app.
 The test can then validate the final app state and any web requests sent from the app to ensure correct behavior.

 ```
 {root}